Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step3.md

  </tr>
 </table>

-# Step 3: Run application on the Platform
+# Step 3: Run Application on the Platform

-### Application1: Run a PL acceleration application
+## Application 1: Run a PL Acceleration Application

- We will create an acceleration application with PL kernel running on the platform we created in step2.
+ You will create an acceleration application with PL kernel running on the platform created in step 2.

-1. Create a application folder and launch Vitis
+1. Create a application folder, and launch Vitis.

    ```
    cd WorkSpace